USCbiostats/fmcmc/README.md

   - <https://cran.r-project.org/web/packages/elhmc/elhmc.pdf>

 # Contributing to `fmcmc`

+We welcome contributions to `fmcmc`.
+Whether it is reporting a bug, starting a discussion by asking a question, or proposing/requesting a new feature, please go by creating a new issue [here](https://github.com/USCbiostats/fmcmc/issues) so that we can talk about it.

 Please note that the ‘fmcmc’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project,